You are using an old version of your web browser.

 Currently, insurance policies in the Nordics typically provide extensive protection against natural catastrophes.
 If the claims frequency is very high for a specific object, If can limit the insurance coverage, or increase premium/deductible, for that specific object eventually.
 Reinsurance is used to manage the aggregated exposure to natural catastrophes.

 If measures the exposure of its equity and fixed income investments to physical and transition risks annually.
 According to the analysis, If’s investments are not exposed to a high level of physical risk, either chronic or acute, based on their sector and geographic region.
 The transition to a low-carbon society with potentially increasing environmental and climate regulation, more stringent emission requirements, and changes in market preferences could affect the value of If’s investments.
-However, almost half of If’s investments are in the financial sector, where the exposure to transition risks is considered relatively low.
+The identified risks are assessed to have a relatively low likelihood in the short term, compared to other risk types.
+In a longer time horizon, however, these risks could become material.

 Scenario analysis

 If’s risks are measured, aggregated, analysed, and reported regularly for the purpose of performing an overall assessment of risk and capital.
-The outcome and the follow-up of risk reporting procedures are documented as part of the quarterly ORSA process.
+The outcome and the follow-up of risk reporting procedures are documented as part of the quarterly Own Risk and Solvency Assessment (ORSA) process.
 If’s capital planning model is a tool used in the ORSA process, which forecasts own funds and capital requirements over a three-year planning period.
-The assessment also includes a number of scenario analyses, stress tests, sensitivity analyses, and reverse stress tests, including scenarios relating to natural catastrophes.
+The assessment also includes scenario analyses, stress tests, sensitivity analyses, and reverse stress tests, including scenarios relating to natural catastrophes.
 In addition to quantification of If’s main risk categories, a qualitative assessment of If’s key risks over the planning period is conducted.

 If has started the work to analyse climate change risks and embed the analysis in the Risk Management System, but further work is needed to define, understand, and quantify the risks so that more robust conclusions can be drawn.
-In terms of scenario analysis, If has so far qualitatively assessed the impact of reasonable and relevant outcomes in three different climate change risk scenarios on i) solvency and capital, and thereby implicitly on policyholder protection, and ii) business strategy.
-The three risk scenarios used are the Paris Orderly Transition, Paris Disorderly Transition, and Failed Transition.
+In terms of scenario analysis, If has so far qualitatively assessed the impact of reasonable and relevant outcomes in three different climate change risk scenarios on i) investments, ii) underwriting and business strategy, and iii) solvency and capital.
+The three risk scenarios used are the Net Zero Orderly Transition Pathway, Net Zero Disorderly Transition Pathway, and Failed Transition Pathway.

 Impact on business, strategy, and financial planning